 All About: Sherwin Williams Repose Gray – Undertones and More!

-Are you looking for the perfect gray paint color?
+Are you looking for the perfect gray paint colour?
 Are you nervous about those sneaky green, blue and pink undertones?
 Well don’t be (insert Superman song here) as I’m on a mission to de-mystify my fave shades of gray, and today, we’re chatting about Repose Gray SW 7015.

 Don’t be scared.
 When I mention pink or purple, people often get nervous as they are 2 of the least-liked paint colors.
-However, these little hints of undertone can simply be what softens a color and can stop it from feeling flat, dull or cold – particularly in darker or north facing rooms.
+However, these little hints of undertone can simply be what softens a colour and can stop it from feeling flat, dull or cold – particularly in darker or north facing rooms.

-That being said, I’ve had a few e-design clients who’ve found Repose Gray to pick up a bit of a blue or even a wink of a green undertone.
+That being said, I’ve had a few e-design clients who’ve found Repose Gray to pick up a bit of a blue or even a wink of green undertone.
 This usually happens in north facing spaces and rooms that have a lot of greenery outside the window and it IS something to keep in mind as Repose Gray can be a bit unpredictable sometimes (so make sure to paint up LARGE sample boards).

 Repose Gray has a gray base with a subtle brown undertone.

 Now because you’re probably beating your head against the wall trying to find the perfect gray, I’m going to assume you happen to have a sample of BM Gray Owl on hand (if not, you should run to the store and grab one) or read about it here.
-Gray Owl is one of Benjamin Moore’s top dogs and is a GREAT color to show you how different 2 grays can be.
+Gray Owl is one of Benjamin Moore’s top dogs and is a GREAT colour to show you how different 2 grays can be.